ajahne/blog/_drafts/2018-1-20-javascript-import-export-intro.md

 console.log(foo(10,10));  // SyntaxError: Importing binding name 'default' cannot be resolved by star export entries.
 {% endhighlight %}

+Doing this will cause an error.

-With named exports, we can import multiple items as once
+**With named exports, we can import multiple items as once**

 _mathUtils.js_
 {% highlight js %}